So, you want a year-round greenhouse? Time to dig deep (literally).

 Another option is to excavate the entire footprint of the greenhouse 4’ deep and install piers around the perimeter (photo above).
 This usually requires a backhoe or mini-excavator.
 A few steps:

-Install insulation around perimeter of concrete piers, and install GAHT system at this time as well.
+- Install insulation around the perimeter of concrete piers, and install GAHT system at this time as well.
 Backfill gently.

 For residential greenhouses, an experienced contractor or handy homeowner can install a piers foundation (after it has been designed or approved by a structural engineer).
 Check with us if you are not sure or have questions.